Investment Banking vs Hedge Fund

 Going to work in a top bank or with a hedge fund needs some work on your side.
 Why the top-notch investment bank/ hedge fund will hire you?
 Of course, they will look at your background and then your capacities to bring them the results they are looking for.

-So, simply you need education and a background that supports you career moves.
+So, simply you need education and a background that supports your career moves.

-For being hired by top-notch investment bank, your first motto would be to earn an MBA from an outstanding B-School.
+For being hired by the top-notch investment bank, your first motto would be to earn an MBA from an outstanding B-School.
 Make a list of top 10 B-School in the world.
-Check constraints like budget, time, career prospects, faculties and benefits.
+Check constraints like budget, time, career prospects, faculties, and benefits.
 Choose the best.
 And then you are done.
 If you are selected in a top-notch MBA school, half of your work is done.
-Study hard and prepare and keep on investing your time, money and effort in learning more about investment banking.
+Study hard and prepare and keep on investing your time, money, and effort in learning more about investment banking.

-In case of hedge fund, it is a different story all together.
+In the case of a hedge fund, it is a different story altogether.
 It’s more about investment performance.
 So you need to have a knack and a lot of knowledge in the investments.
-To ensure that you make the mark, enrol yourself for CFA program.
-CFA is the best program if you want to be a top-notch investment professional.
-Learn everything you can learn about financial modelling.
+To ensure that you make the mark, enroll yourself for the CFA program.
+CFA is the best program if you want to be top-notch investment professionals.
+Learn everything you can learn about financial modeling.
 Associate with people who are already doing the thing you dream of doing.
 For them, making time is hard.
-But still, you can invite them to lunch and ask most important questions about the industry and the profession.
+But still, you can invite them to lunch and ask the most important questions about the industry and the profession.
 And while doing all that, try to get an internship in a top-notch hedge fund.
-If you can get access to their internship program, you will be able to get a real life experience and chances are they will appoint you full time as hedge fund manager.
+If you can get access to their internship program, you will be able to get real-life experience, and chances are they will appoint you full time as the hedge fund manager.

 Primary tasks or roles to play

-Let’s talk about the investment banking first.
-Your chief tasks on daily basis would be – pitch book creation, modelling and administrative work.
-Your main work revolves around pitch-book creating and modelling.
+Let’s talk about investment banking first.
+Your chief tasks on a daily basis would be – Investment Banking Pitch Books, modeling, and administrative work.
+Your main work revolves around pitch-book creating and modeling.
 Administrative work is less and often you can do it in your spare time.
-Now what is pitch-book creation?
+Now, what is pitch-book creation?
 A pitch-book simply means buy-side client presentation.
 As investment banking professionals, you need to understand the market overview and you also need to take care of graphical representation of possible exchange ratios.
-Other than creating pitch-book, you also need to handle multiple deals at the same time.
+Other than creating a pitch-book, you also need to handle multiple deals at the same time.
 You will prepare models for mergers (or any other models) for multiple deals at the same time and try to make it enticing for clients; as on the basis of your representation, the decisions would be taken.
 You also need to handle all the scenarios and will require you to perform sensitivity analyses.
 In short, you need to handle multiple clients at the same time and expect the day to be hectic.

-As hedge fund manager, you need to handle the following things on regular basis –
+As a hedge fund manager, you need to handle the following things on a regular basis –

-- New investments/ new memos: Primary focus of hedge fund is to evaluate and research investment.
+- New investments/ new memos: The primary focus of a hedge fund is to evaluate and research investment.
 We have already mentioned that as a hedge fund manager, you need to make sure that your ultimate goal is to improve investment performance.
 After evaluating the investments, you will send an email outlining the same (key pointers) to your PM.
-Or sometimes, if the investment needs to be given more emphasis, you can create a whole memo detailing your findings and send across.
+Or sometimes, if the investment needs to be given more emphasis, you can create a whole memo detailing your findings and send them across.